19736Published on August 20, 2021

 He referred to a meeting along with some influential leaders and ministers of BNP and Jamaat-e-Islami, Huji leaders and top intelligence officials.

 At the meeting, Tarique, then senior joint secretary general of BNP, assigned two party leaders -- state minister for home Lutfozzaman Babar and deputy minister Abdus Salam Pintu -- to provide all-out assistance to the Huji men to carry out the attack.

 Before the attack, Hannan along with several other Huji leaders went to Hawa Bhaban, the political office of BNP Chairperson Khaleda Zia.
 There, the militant leader said, he found Tarique, Abul Harris Chowdhury, former state minister for home Lutfozzaman Babar, Abdus Salam

-Discussions were taken place centering the plan of grenade attack on that rally and the Huji group sought for assistance.
+Discussions were taken place centring the plan of the grenade attack on that rally and the Huji group sought for assistance.

 Tarique then assured them of full support and told them to communicate with Babar and Pintu for administrative assistance.

 Grenades termed Sheikh Hasina’s breakfast: 74th witness testifies